 Using valsartan and alcohol is not recommended.
-Do not use valsartan and potassium supplements or salt substitute.
+Do not use valsartan with potassium supplements or a salt substitute.

 Patients with liver disease should exercise care when taking valsartan, according to the drug’s label.
 The label does not mention valsartan and grapefruit.

-In 2018, the FDA warned that the chemical N-nitrosodimethylamine (NDMA) in some batches of generic valsartan.
+In 2018, the FDA warned that manufacturers found the chemical N-nitrosodimethylamine (NDMA) in some batches of generic valsartan.
 The toxic chemical may have been present in the drugs for as long as four years.
 The agency provided a list of products included in the valsartan recall.

-A total of 10 companies recalled batches of valsartan because of contamination with the suspected cancer-causing chemical.
-The recalls are likely to result in a number of valsartan lawsuits being filed.
+Several companies recalled batches of valsartan because of contamination with the suspected cancer-causing chemical.
+Lawyers are now investigating and filing valsartan lawsuits for people who took tainted medication.

 Take valsartan as prescribed for the dose and time directed.
 You should take the drug at the same time each day.